alicewriteswrongs/custom-element-internals/README.md

 This just starts a simple http serve in the directory, there's no build step because this is just HTML and JS.

+In the example the 'submit' button will log the current state of the form to the console so you can check it out.
+Try inspecting the element, getting a reference to the custom element and looking at its properties and methods, etc.